Price, complexity and security breeches…. Learn how to dispute the myths about home automation and bring new customers into the market.

 The benefit of the practical setup is so great that it makes the automation product ideal for perfecting home accessibility.

-However, keep in mind that the more complex the features, the higher the cost of home automation.
+However, keep in mind that the more complex the features, the higher the cost of selling home automation.
 If the customer is interested in few resources or demonstrates an “immature” product profile, it is preferable to create a flexible design.
 By keeping the ability to incorporate new functionality in the long run, everyone wins.

 I NEED TO OWN MY HOME TO INSTALL AUTOMATION